isomerpages/nparks-naturekakis/_nature-kakis-network/WHAT WE DO.md

 variant: tiptap
 description: ""
 ---
-<p>Nature Kakis chapters drive community-led nature programmes, activities,
+<p>Nature Kakis Chapters drive community-led nature programmes, activities,
 and projects, bringing our City In Nature to their communities.
 Nature Kakis can participate in and also go one step further to help grow community interest by planning, organizing and implementing a wide variety of activities